mit-orcd/orcd-docs-edit/docs/software/apptainer.md

 Use the full path to the image file if it is not in the current directory.

-The `python` here is installed in the container and has nothing to do with the `python` or `anaconda` modules that have been installed on the host.
+The `python` here is installed in the container and has nothing to do with the `python` or `miniforge` modules that have been installed on the host.
 As the python environment in the container provides all pacakges you need, you don't need to install any python packages and their dependecies.
 Now you can see the advantage of using a conatainer.

 ### Submit a batch job